rsr5/fragments/README.md

 above recipes, *fragments* are defined.
 The cookbook then includes facilities to *pack* these *fragments* into as many virtual machines as are required to host them.

+## Usage

+There is more explanation below about the many variables that may be used to control the packing process.
+However, a simle example will help in getting used to the ideas.